JLEN Environmental Assets

 A substantial proportion of its revenues is derived from long-term government subsidies.

 JLEN’s AIFM is Foresight Group LLP (Foresight).
-Foresight is one of the best-resourced investors in renewable infrastructure assets, with £12.3bn of assets under management as at 31 December 2022.
+Foresight is one of the best-resourced investors in renewable infrastructure assets, with £12.3bn of AUM as at 31 December 2022.
 This includes Foresight Solar Fund, which sits in JLEN’s listed peer group.
 Foresight has a highly-experienced and well-resourced global infrastructure team with over 100 infrastructure professionals managing around 3.1GW of energy infrastructure.
 It is a global business, with 13 offices in seven countries.
-The co-lead managers to JLEN are Chris Tanner, Chris Holmes and Edward Mountney (see page 24).
+The co-lead managers to JLEN are Chris Tanner, Chris Holmes and Edward Mountney (see page 23).